 In the sculpture, Pluto seizes a crying Persephone.
 Terrified, she fights to free herself from her molester.
 You can see indentations in Persephone’s leg where Pluto grasps her.
-Cerebus, the three-headed guard dog, sits at Proserpina’s leg barking.
+Cerebus, the three-headed guard dog, sits at Persephone’s leg barking.

 But Persephone had tasted the underworld’s pomegranates, a situation no doubt maneuvered by Pluto.
 So Persephone spent the winter months down below, and returned to her mother in the spring.

 Bernini’s David appears like an olympic athlete in swirling motion.
 His feet are wide apart and he twists to gain the maximum swing for his shot.
 The intensity of his gaze and energy are palpable.
 You can feel his resolution.

 David’s face is that of Bernini’s.
 A mirror was held up for Bernini as he chiseled David’s face.

 Bernini’s David is often compared and contrasted with Michelangelo’s Renaissance statue of David in Florence’s Accademia, one of Florence’s best museums.
 While Michelangelo’s is calm and serene, Bernini’s David is full of emotion and in attack mode.

 10. Bernini, Self Portraits, 1623, 1630-35

 Bernini could paint as well as sculpt, not surprising for an artist of his prodigious talent.
 The Borghese holds two of his self portraits, one at age 25 and one at age 35.

 In the one above, the artists looks confident.
 He would go on to transform Rome, from St. Peter’s Square to Rome’s many fountains.